 Typically, no, siblings cannot sue for wrongful death in Georgia.
 State law delineates who can pursue a wrongful death lawsuit, and this list does not include siblings.
-However, because each case is unique, a wrongful death lawyer can advise you on the particulars of your situation.
+However, because each case is unique, an Atlanta wrongful death lawyer can advise you on the particulars of your situation.

 Who Can Sue for Wrongful Death in Georgia?

-Three separate statutes govern who qualifies to pursue a wrongful death lawsuit in Georgia:
+Three wrongful death laws govern who qualifies to pursue a wrongful death lawsuit in Georgia:

 Executors of the estate are responsible for managing a decedent’s finances after their death.
 This role involves carrying out the decedent’s wishes as outlined in their will.
-They also fulfill credit obligations, resolve disputes among heirs, and sometimes pursue wrongful death lawsuits.
+The executor also fulfills credit obligations, resolves disputes among heirs, and sometimes pursues wrongful death lawsuits.

-The decedent’s will typically names an executor.
+The decedent typically names an executor in their will.
 If not, a probate court judge can appoint an executor—typically a close relative.
-This caveat means that a surviving sibling could be appointed as executor and thus oversee a wrongful death lawsuit.
+This means that a surviving sibling could be appointed as executor and thus oversee a wrongful death lawsuit.

 However, executors have a fiduciary responsibility to the estate.
 They cannot take money from the estate nor refuse to pay reasonable credit obligations.
-This role is time-consuming and can involve:
+The role of executor is often time-consuming and can involve:

 - Securing the decedent’s home